Miguel Cabrera Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.77 team ERA ranks 29th across all league pitching staffs.
+- The Rockies' 5.75 team ERA ranks 29th among all MLB pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (120 total, 1.4 per game).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (121 total, 1.4 per game).

-- Gomber makes the start for the Rockies, his 17th of the season.
-He is 5-7 with a 7.01 ERA and 53 strikeouts through 77 2/3 innings pitched.

-- The left-hander's most recent time out came on Sunday against the Los Angeles Angels, when he threw five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.